-This website is an outreach for us and for our company.
-We see it as a conversation.
+We have come to see the site as a conversation.
 Sometimes it’s a one-way conversation when people come, read, and go.
 Other times it’s a two-way conversation when someone sends us a question and we answer it, or sends us a comment and requests a reply.
-Among those who subscribe it becomes a forum or blog because subscribing makes visible and gives access to a comment box at the bottom of each page where comments can be posted and answered for all to read.
+But, even better, among those who subscribe it becomes a forum or blog because subscribing makes visible and gives access to a comment box at the bottom of each page where comments can be posted and answered for all to read.
 The conversations usually are about the topics in the various pages, medical information on conditions in the neuroscience therapeutic areas of neurology and psychiatry.
-Our advantage over other such sites is that we provide correct, truthful, and reputable information with no commercial bias on these medical conditions, disorders, and diseases.
+Sometimes they’re just chit-chat, sometimes friendly, sometimes disagreements, and always interesting.

 Unbiased and Independent

+There is an advantage over other sites that might appear to be similar.
+We provide correct, truthful, and reputable information with no commercial bias on these medical conditions, disorders, and diseases.
 We are an unbiased, independent site.
 We don’t have ads.
-We don’t get outside support.
+We don’t take outside support.
 Not from any companies.
 Not from insurance companies.
 Not from drug companies.
 Not from the government.
 We owe no one an undeserved good word because they gave us money.